petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 We want to save the changes both this file and `paper.tex` in one commit, so let's stage the changes to `paper.tex`, write a commit message, and click commit.
-It is conventional to use the imperative mood for commit messages, so instead of something like "Added new text", one might use "Add new text", though it's totally up to you and your collaborators to define that standard for your project.

 ![Staging the changes.](/images/latex-collab/stage.png)

-After committing we'll see a button to sync the changes with the cloud, which we can go ahead and press.
+After committing we'll see a button to sync the changes with the cloud, which we can go ahead and click.
 This will first pull and then push our commits up to GitHub, which our collaborators will then be able to pull into their own workspaces.